Give children tools to self-soothe and manage big emotions

 • Over 50 evidence-based videos: Each video builds upon the last, and teaches a different self-soothing strategy or skill.

-• Quarterly video uploads: We never stop learning, and always stay up to date with current research and practices, so we upload new videos quarterly.
+• Regular video uploads: We never stop learning, and always stay up to date with current research and practices, so we upload new videos regularly.

 • Direct support from Julie, Roots Up Founder: Julie is always accessible via email and happy to answer any questions you may have.
 She also reaches out regularly to check in and make sure you feel confident about how your team is using the video library.